 Check Your Septic System

 Having professionals come out and inspect both your sewer and septic system is especially important during the heavy rains of spring.
 Extended periods of heavy rain can easily clog sewer lines and tax your septic system beyond its capacity to handle.
-In turn, the water these systems are designed to control will likely back up and create a mess in your basement.

 Contact Dirt Connections For Assistance With Waterproofing